-Women Better Coders Than Men?
+Women Coders in Tech?
 (Kick More Ass With Scholarships)

-In the 1940’s more than half of programmers were women, yet, that proportion hovers around 25% today.
-Many studies find that the actual percentage of women is more like 10% – 20%.
+In the 1940’s more than half of programmers were women, yet, that proportion hovers around 25% today, with many studies finding that the actual percentage of women is closer to 10% – 20%.
 When big tech companies revealed how few of their female employees worked in programming jobs in 2014, Google had some of the highest rates – 17% of technical roles were occupied by women.
-Yet, this number is still too low!

 The need to address diversity in tech becomes more astounding when considering recent findings that indicate women are better coders than men.
 In “Women Considered Better Coders – But Only If They Hide Their Gender” the Guardian cites a study in which software repository GitHub approved code written by women at a higher rate than code written by men, but only if the gender was not disclosed.
-So, why, are the number of women coders so low?
+So why is the number of women coders so low?

-Reasons maybe complicated but the message is clear: we need to get the number of women coders up.
+Reasons may be complicated, but the message is clear: we need to get the number of women coders up.
 To address this, Byte provides scholarships to all women.
 Female applicants of our full and part-time bootcamps receive INR 50,000 scholarships while those considering shorter “mini courses” receive a discount of 15%.
-There is no excuse not to try coding out.

 Come to our open house this Sunday and learn more about our offers and support services!